The exact strength of generic absoluteness for the universally Baire sets: An overview of the fine structure of the minimal -hod mouse and excellent hybrid mice

-Suppose first that $\N[h]\models ``j\T$ is according to the strategy of $\Phi^h$".
-Because $\Phi^h$ is the $\pi$-pullback of $\Psi$, we have that $i\T=\pi(j\T)$ is according to $\Psi$.
-Hence, $\T$ is according to $\Sigma_\R$.
+Suppose first that $\N[h]\models ``j\U$ is according to the strategy of $\Phi^h$".
+Because $\Phi^h$ is the $\pi$-pullback of $\Psi$, we have that $i\U=\pi(j\U)$ is according to $\Psi$.
+Hence, $\U$ is according to $\Sigma_\R$.

-Next suppose that $\T$ is according to $\Sigma_\R$.
-It then follows by the above reasoning that $\N[h]\models ``j\T$ is according to the strategy of $\Phi^h$".
+Next suppose that $\U$ is according to $\Sigma_\R$.
+It then follows by the above reasoning that $\N[h]\models ``j\U$ is according to the strategy of $\Phi^h$".
 This finishes the proof that $\Sigma_\R$ has a uB representation.
-The rest of the proposition follows from the fact that the formula $\phi$ above defines $\Sigma_\R$ in all $<\nu^w$-generic extensions of $\P[g]$. \end{proof}
+The rest of the proposition follows from the fact that the formula $\phi$ above defines $\Sigma_\R$ in all $<\nu^w$-generic extensions of $\P[g]$.
+Such calculations were carried out more carefully in \cite{hod_mice} and also in \cite{sargsyan_2022}.
+In particular, the reader may wish to consult \cite[Proposition 1.4]{sargsyan_2022}. \end{proof}